jonovik/cgptoolbox/doc/source/index.rst

       relationship to the individual's genotype, and higher-level phenotypes emerge from the mathematical model describing the causal dynamic relationships between these lower-level processes.

+   virtual experiment
+      A simulated manipulation of a model system, designed to characterize certain aspects of its behaviour in response to perturbation.
+This provides a basis for comparing models with each other, and with real systems if the experiment has a real-world analogue.

 Contents
 ========